 5. Do you experience issues with cell connection when driving?

 Your home isn’t the only area that can experience a weak signal.
 Is there a stretch of road on your daily commute where calls drop out or your cell phone data is too weak to stream your driving Spotify playlist?
 That might mean you’re regularly driving through an area that’s too far away from cell towers to get a good signal.
 It could also mean there are obstacles blocking out some of the signals.

-While a cell phone booster for your car won’t create a signal where there is not one, it can boost whatever weak signal might be present as you travel to help stabilize the consistency of your connection.
+While a vehicle cell phone booster won’t create a signal where there is not one, it can boost whatever weak signal might be present as you travel to help stabilize the consistency of your connection.
 This is also true when you’re traveling longer distances, such as when you’re on vacation.

 Other Issues to Rule Out

 Before you buy a cell phone booster to solve your connection problems, make sure you rule out a few other issues.

 First, make sure that you get some signal.
 If your home is in a very remote location with a known desert of cell phone coverage, a signal booster won’t suddenly pour water on that metaphorical sand.

 You might also need to consider whether the carrier you’re using provides coverage in your area.
 Even in a coverage desert, there might be one provider with a cell tower near enough to make a connection — ensure that you’re with that provider.

 Second, ensure your cell phone is working correctly.
 If you have an old or out-of-date device that simply doesn’t work well anymore, boosting the signal may not help.
 Typically, though, you would experience the same problems wherever you are if the phone is the issue, so this one is relatively easy to rule out.

 After ruling out other issues and answering the questions above, you might realize that a cell phone booster is the right solution for you and your family.
 Shop the selection of home and office cell phone boosters at weBoost or read our guide to cell phone signal boosters to learn more before you shop and make the right choice for your needs.